jozu-ai/kitops/docs/src/docs/cli/installation.md

 ### Optional: Verifying the Checksum

 After downloading the `kit` and before proceeding with the installation, it's highly recommended to verify the checksum of the downloaded file.
+By verifying the checksum, you can ensure the authenticity and integrity of your downloaded `kit cli` file before installation.

 Each release comes with a file that ends with `checksum.txt` that contains the SHA-256 hashes of the release files.
 Here's how to verify the checksum: